PATRIC3/p3_docs/docroot/user_guides/services/phylogenetic_tree_building_service.md

 * Davis, J.J., et al., PATtyFams: Protein families for the microbial genomes in the PATRIC database.
 2016.
 7: p.
 118.
 * Edgar, R.C.J.N.a.r., MUSCLE: multiple sequence alignment with high accuracy and high throughput.
 2004.
 32(5): p.
 1792-1797.
 * Letunic, I. and P. Bork, Interactive tree of life (iTOL) v3: an online tool for the display and annotation of phylogenetic and other trees.
 Nucleic acids research, 2016.
 44(W1): p.
 W242-W245.
-* Rambaut, A.J.S.h.t.b.e.a.u.s.f., FigTree, a graphical viewer of phylogenetic trees.
+* Rambaut, A., FigTree, a graphical viewer of phylogenetic trees.
 2007.
 * Stamatakis, A.J.B., RAxML version 8: a tool for phylogenetic analysis and post-analysis of large phylogenies.
 2014.
 30(9): p.
 1312-1313.
 * Stamatakis, A., P. Hoover, and J.J.S.b.
 Rougemont, A rapid bootstrap algorithm for the RAxML web servers.
 2008.
 57(5): p.
 758-771.